 He recently won the “breakthrough artist of 2017” vote of YleX, the Finnish equivalent of BBC.
-In addition to getting recognised as a great songwriter he is getting well known for not giving interviews, or liking those long pitches and biographies.
+In addition to getting recognized as a great songwriter, he is getting well known for not giving interviews, or liking those long pitches and biographies.

 Publicity team name: Jere from Little Galaxy Management